 After the Ermita, you walk on these lanes that parallel the Río Tera and almost immediately the dam at the reservoir comes into view.
 You can see the dam in the photo below.
 That is the next destination.

-At 16.58 kilometers, about 880 meters after leaving the Ermita, there is a very interesting intersection.
+At about 16 kilometers, about 800 meters after leaving the Ermita, there is a very interesting intersection.
 I approached the intersection first and waited for the others to catch up to help make a decision.

 At this intersection, there is a sign pointing up the road and to the left, for bici's (bicycles), that stays on the road.
 Humm.

-If you look carefully on the photo below, on another sign, there is a yellow arrow pointing to the right and towards a very overgrown-looking path.
+If you look carefully on the photo below, on another, second sign, there is a yellow arrow pointing to the right and towards a very overgrown-looking path.
 A shortcut perhaps??
 Double Hmmm.

 PLEASE NOTE that the turnoff for this trail is very easy to miss, so caminante BEWARE!